 A Model Risk Assessment intended to support BCGA Code of Practice 31 and which assists users with identifying and managing the safety hazards associated with the transportation of gas cylinder packages containing both compressed, liquefied and dissolved gases.
 It does not cover cylinder bundles and cryogenic liquid vessels.

-Model risk assessment for the safe use of liquid nitrogen dewars.
-2012
+Risk assessment guidance for the safe use of liquid nitrogen dewars.
+Revision 1: 2020

-The BCGA is concerned about the use of controlled workplace atmospheres, for example, associated with 'Hypoxic air' fire suppression systems, where lower than normal oxygen levels are present.
-This Technical Information Sheet provides advice and guidance to installers and premises owners where these systems are, or are about to be, fitted, to ensure the safety of those who are required to access such spaces.
+There are safety issues where controlled workplace atmospheres are in use, for example, ‘Hypoxic air' fire suppression systems, where lower than normal oxygen levels are present.
+This Technical Information Sheet provides advice and guidance to installers and premise owners where these systems are, or are about to be, fitted, for the safety of those who are required to access such spaces

 Highlights changes made to the classification of some gas mixtures under the scope of ISO 10156 and identifies the significant actions to be carried out by the gas supplier and the gas user.